the-emoji-guy/twemoji-colr-for-Win10/README.md

 Additionally, open the `twe-svg.zip` file and try to emulate the filename format and how the files are organized.
 Observe the following when naming the SVG files:
 * preferably in lowercase, but not required as the code has no problem processesing them in uppercase
-* file names should use the unicode code point assigned for that particular glyph
+* each SVG file should be named after the unicode codepoint of the glyph they represent
 * If a glyph requires multiple codepoints, separate each codepoint with dashes ( `-` )

 <br>